 Other benefits include reduced inflammation, menstrual discomfort, and stress.
 Increases blood circulation, fertility, improves digestion and strengthens immunity.
 It also is a really yummy tea that is great to enjoy on a cold winter day.
 The flavors and smells are delightful, and for me, I like a drink that has an extra little kick, as it can get quite spicy the longer it sits.
 During the fall and winter months, I often have a cup of ginger tea on the go.

 The tea itself is easy to make.
 Simply boil 4 cups of water in a medium size pot.
 Peel and slice a 2-3 inch piece of ginger.
 Once the water is boiling put the ginger pieces in the pot, cover and let simmer for 20 minutes.
 That’s it!
 It’ll keep in the fridge for a good week and once you run out it is easy to make some more!

-My kids find it a bit spicy, as it does have a bit of a kick, and the longer it sits the more spicy it gets.
-But I enjoy it with a teaspoon of honey (also with many health benefits) to sweeten it up.
+My kids find it a bit spicy, as it does have a bit of a kick, and the longer it sits the more spicy it gets, but they love it and often ask for a cup.
+I enjoy it with a teaspoon of honey (also with many health benefits) to sweeten it up.
 It also is a great tea to use when making a hot tottie, (honey, cinnamon, rum and tea), tastes really good.

 Quick, simple, easy and probably something you have in your house on a fairly regular basis.

 2-3 inch piece fresh ginger, peeled and sliced